Ktor 3.0.1 Help

 Optionally, you can configure the plugin inside the install block by passing the supported properties of the WebSockets.Config.

-• Use the maxFrameSize property to set a maximum Frame that could be received or sent.
+Set a maximum Frame size that could be received or sent.

 A client's WebSocket session is represented by the DefaultClientWebSocketSession interface.
-This interface exposes the API that allows you to send/receive WebSocket frames and close a session.
-HttpClient allows you to get access to a WebSocket session in one of the following ways:
+This interface exposes the API that allows you to send and receive WebSocket frames, and close a session.

 • The webSocket() function accepts DefaultClientWebSocketSession as a block argument.